 J Anthony Welsh, MBACP, BA (Hons)

-*** COVID-19 UPDATE - Different Payment Schemes are currently available ... for now, I am also focusing on online/telephone appointments ***
+*** COVID-19 Update - 2 Different Pay Schemes are currently available ... for now, I am also focusing on online/telephone appointments ***

 Hello there, and welcome to my profile.

-My name is Anthony, I am a BACP registered counsellor, and my goal is simple - to help you take back control, when it comes to your own mental health.
+My name is Anthony, and my goal is simple - to help you take back control, when it comes to your own mental health.

 What to Expect

 If you seek the presence of empathy and a deep understanding, alongside a genuine manner that will never judge, please feel free to get in touch.
-In a similar way, if your goal in life is simply to grow on your terms, in the process, potentially finding more space to unleash that inner voice, again, I would love to hear from you (I also have an interest in working with business or the education sector, where the same principles apply).
+In a similar way, if your goal in life is simply to grow on your terms - in the process, potentially finding more space to unleash that inner voice - again, I would love to hear from you.
+I also have an interest in working with/alongside the business and education sectors, where the same principles will apply.

 How will Counselling help?

-I offer a uniquely creative, person-centred approach, where I will always try to see past any labels (including medical ones), albeit, in a respectful, mindful, and ethical way - having said that, I do have experience with a variety of issues e.g. anxiety and depression, relationship issues, long-term illness.
+I offer a uniquely creative, person-centred approach, where I will always try to see past any labels that may come up ... albeit, in a respectful, mindful and ethical way.
+Having said that, I do have experience with a variety of issues e.g. anxiety and depression, relationship issues, and long-term illness.
 Ultimately, though, I will see you as unique, as we work together to build a trustworthy, healthy therapeutic relationship, where openness and consistency will always be key.

 Step 3 - Assuming all goes well, more will obviously follow, and ideally, on a weekly basis (at least, early on).